Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Experimental setup

-\paragraph{Effect of depth on the Lipschitz constant.} For this experiment we trained 5 models: FF ReLU 64; FF ReLU 64,64; FF ReLU 64,64,64; FF ReLU 64,64,64,64 and FF ReLU 64,64,64,64,64.
-Each model was trained on MNIST1D using Cross-Entropy loss and the SGD optimiser, 0.005 LR and Warmup20000Step25 LR Scheduler.
+For this experiment we trained 5 types of FCN ReLU models with increasing depth.
+In particualr, we considered FCN ReLU 64; FCN ReLU 64,64; FCN ReLU 64,64,64; FCN ReLU 64,64,64,64 and FCN ReLU 64,64,64,64,64.
+Each model was trained on MNIST1D with batch size 512 using Cross-Entropy loss and the SGD optimiser, 0.005 learning rate and Warmup20000Step25 LR scheduler (see~\ref{lr-schedulers}).
+We trained our models for at least 10,000 epochs and stopped each model when either 0.01 gradient norm is reached or when 300,000 epochs have passed.
+We trained 4 seeds for each run.

+For this scenario, we computed slopes for Lipschitz bounds starting from depth 2.
+The slopes for the upper, lower, and average Lipschitz bounds for \textit{trained networks} are: 3.33, 2.03, 1.19 respectively and are computed by examining the slope coefficient of a linear regression model fitted to the corresponding values in the log-log scale.
+The $R^2$ values of the fit for the upper, lower, and average Lipschitz bounds are: 0.9749, 0.9483 and 0.8798 respectively.
+For networks \textit{at initialisation}, slopes from depth 2 for the upper, lower, and average Lipschitz bounds are 0.30, -2.52 and -2.84 respectively.